Zhao-Yuting/MNMT-with-semantic-regions/README.md

 ## Citation

-If you use any part of this repository, please consider citing the paper ["Double Attention-based Multimodal Neural Machine Translation with Semantic Image Regions"](https://aclanthology.org/2020.eamt-1.12):
+If you use any part of this repository, please consider citing the following papers:

 ```
 @inproceedings{zhao-etal-2020-double,